-A. Employees shall be eligible for benefits in the same manner as other City employees except that such eligibility will not be established or continued

-- B. The parties agree to enter into the Memorandum of Agreement associated with the Tentative Agreement dated October 3, 2007, between the City and the Coalition of City Unions, which by reference is incorporated herein. - C. The City shall provide medical, dental and vision plans (with Group Health, Aetna Traditional Aetna Preventive, and Washington Dental Service as selfinsured plans, and Dental Health Service and Vision Services Plan) for all regular employees represented by unions that are a party to the Memorandum of Agreement established to govern the plans.
+- A. Employees shall be eligible for benefits in the same manner as other City employees except that such eligibility will not be established or continued unless the employee is compensated for at least eighty (80) hours in a calendar month. - B. The parties agree to enter into the Memorandum of Agreement associated with the Tentative Agreement dated October 3, 2007, between the City and the Coalition of City Unions, which by reference is incorporated herein. - C. The City shall provide medical, dental and vision plans (with Group Health Kaiser Standard, Kaiser Deductible, Aetna Traditional Aetna Preventive, and Washington Delta Dental of Washington Service as self-insured plans, and Dental Health Service and Vision Services Plan) for all regular employees represented by unions that are a party to the Memorandum of Agreement established to govern the plans.
 Said plans, changes thereto and premiums shall be established through the Joint Labor-Management Health Care Committee in accordance with the provisions of the Memorandum of Agreement established by the parties to govern the functioning of said Committee.

-17.16 Retirement and VEBA:
+17.16 17.17 Retirement and VEBA: